-F-05 Prevent the alteration of natural drainage schemes and in the case of development works, require the provision of acceptable mitigation measures in order to minimise the risk of flooding and negative impacts to water quality.
-F-06 To have regard to the "To ensure that the "Planning System and Flood Risk Management - Guidelines for Planning Authorities" (DoEHLG/OPW, 2009) are fully implemented as appropriate through the use of the sequential approach and application of the Justification Tests for Development Management and Development Plans, during the period of this Plan.
-F-07 To ensure that a flood risk assessment is carried out for any development proposal, where flood risk may be an issue in accordance with the "Planning System and Flood Risk Management - Guidelines for Planning Authorities" (DoECLG/OPW, 2009).
+F-O5 Prevent the alteration of natural drainage schemes and in the case of development works, require the provision of acceptable mitigation measures in order to minimise the risk of flooding and negative impacts to water quality.

+F-O6 To ensure that the "Planning System and Flood Risk Management - Guidelines for Planning Authorities" (DoEHLG/OPW, 2009) are fully implemented as appropriate through the use of the sequential approach and application of the Justification Tests for Development Management and Development Plans, during the period of this Plan.

+F-O7 To ensure that a flood risk assessment is carried out for any development proposal, where flood risk may be an issue in accordance with the "Planning System and Flood Risk Management - Guidelines for Planning Authorities" (DoECLG/OPW, 2009).
 This assessment shall be appropriate to the scale and nature of risk to the potential development.

-F-O8 To ensure that all new developments are designed and constructed to meet the following minimum flood design standards:- where streams, open drains or other watercourses are being culverted, the pipework shall be designed to adequately accommodate the maximum anticipated flows .
+F-O8 To ensure that all new developments are designed and constructed to meet the following minimum flood design standards:- where streams, open drains or other watercourses are being culverted, the pipework shall be designed to adequately accommodate the maximum anticipated flows.
 (Access should be provided for maintenance as appropriate).

 F-O9 To give adequate allowance for climate change in designing surface water propsoals a multiplication factor of 1.2 shall be applied to all river return periods of up to 100 years except in circumstances where the OPW have provided advice specifying the particular multiplication factor for return periods of up to 100 years.
-In the case of rainfall, a multiplication factor of 1.1 shall be applied to rainfall intensities to make allowance for climate change requirements.